Then there were two: Johnson and Hunt fight for British PM job

 He was the most senior figure vying to succeed May to reject a threat to leave with no deal by the end of October, saying lawmakers would block any such move.

-“Any prime minister who promised to leave the EU by a specific date – without the time to renegotiate and pass a new deal – would, in effect, be committing to a general election the moment parliament tried to stop it.
-And trying to deliver no deal through a general election is not a solution; it is political suicide,” he said.
+“Any prime minister who promised to leave the EU by a specific date – without the time to renegotiate and pass a new deal – would, in effect, be committing to a general election the moment parliament tried to stop it,” he said.

+“And trying to deliver no deal through a general election is not a solution; it is political suicide.

 “A different deal is, therefore, the only solution ...
 That means negotiations that take us out of the customs union while generously respecting legitimate concerns about the Irish border.”